 1. Add your teenager to your auto policy.

 Instead of taking out a brand new policy for your teen, add them to yours.
-This will help keep the rates under control, especially if you have a good driving record.
+This will help keep the rates under control, especially if you have a good driving record and drive a safe, reliable car.
 You’ll also want to make sure to note which car the teen will be driving – the vehicle does have an impact on the insurance rates.
-As you can imagine, a safe, solid minivan will likely cost less to insure than a sports car.
+As you can imagine, a safe, solid minivan will cost less to insure than a sports car.

 2. Up your deductible.